-~The presence of differently treated quark back reaction in the PolyLog-glue Polyakov loop potential,~causes significant smoothing effect in the RPQM-II model because the total $T$ axis size of 53.1 MeV for the $R_{q}=2$ contour,~is almost equal to its total $\mu$ axis size of 54.2 MeV in the Fig.~\ref{fig7b} and the overall contour looks quite symmetrical and smooth where narrowing below the CEP disappears.~In contrast to the above,~the Ref.~\cite{schafwag12} has taken $\mu$ dependence of $T_{0}$ to account for the quark back reaction in the PQMVT-II model where the $T$ axis total size of 86.44 MeV (with still a large stretching of 36.48 MeV below the $T_{\cep}$ ) for the $R_{q}=2$ contour,~is about 1.35 times of its $\mu$ axis total size of 64.06 MeV.~The width of the PQMVT-II model contour also gets successively more compressed below its CEP similar to the case of the PQMVT-I model but the narrowing in the contour shape,~is smaller than what is noticed for the PQMVT-I model.~Note that in the PQMVT-II model $T_{c}^{\chi}=205$ MeV at the $\mu=0$ is same as in the PQMVT-I model with no quark back reaction.
+The presence of the differently treated quark back-reaction in the PolyLog-glue Polyakov-loop potential causes a significant smoothing effect in the RPQM-II model.
+This is evident because the total $T$-axis size of 48.3 MeV for the $R_{q}=2$ contour is nearly equal to its total $\mu$-axis size of 49.6 MeV in Fig.~\ref{fig7b}, resulting in an overall contour that looks quite symmetric and smooth, where narrowing below the CEP disappears.
+In contrast, Ref.~\cite{schafwag12} implemented a $\mu$-dependence in $T_{0}$ to account for the quark back-reaction in the PQMVT-II model; there, the total $T$-axis size of 86.44 MeV (with a still large extension of 36.48 MeV below $T_{\cep}$) for the $R_{q}=2$ contour is approximately 1.35 times its total $\mu$-axis size of 64.06 MeV.~The width of the PQMVT-II model contour also becomes successively more compressed below its CEP, similar to the PQMVT-I scenario, but the narrowing in the contour shape is less pronounced than what is observed for the PQMVT-I model.
+Note also that in the PQMVT-II model, $T_{c}^{\chi}=205$ MeV at $\mu=0$, which is identical to that in the PQMVT-I model with no quark back-reaction.